 Will the Insurance Company Know If You Smoke?

 In some instances, applicants may wonder whether or not the insurance company will know whether or not they smoke.
-The answer to this is that the insurer most likely will know.
-This is because, in most cases, life insurance policies that are traditionally underwritten will require that an applicant submit a blood and urine sample.
+Life insurance policies that are traditionally underwritten will require an applicant submit a blood and urine sample.
 These samples are analyzed by the insurance company – with one of the tests being for nicotine.

 For those who do not answer truthfully on their application for coverage, not providing this information could end up hurting their survivors financially in the long run.
 This is because if the insured dies within the first two years of owning the policy, the insurance company could opt not to pay out the death benefit.
 This could be a devastating consequence to those who were counting on these funds – and well worth paying the extra amount of premium for being a smoker.